LLNL/lbann/docs/data_ingestion/hdf5_data_reader.rst

 4. coercing - the *coerce* directive transforms data from its original type (i.e, as stored on media) to some other type, which is stored in memory and available upon request.
-By example, if there's a "phoo" data field on disk, of type float64_array, and the metadata contains "coerce: float32", then the data will be converted to a float32_array.
+By example, if there's a "foo" data field on disk, of type float64_array, and the metadata contains "coerce: float32", then the data will be converted to a float32_array.
 Note that a *coerce* directive's value refers to a primitive scalar type; all data fields are assumed to be scalars or